Building a sustainable future

-We are members of the Infrastructure Sustainability Council of Australia (ISCA), the peak body for infrastructure sustainability.
-ISCA administers the Infrastructure Sustainability (IS) rating scheme through which Inland Rail has registered for a program rating.
+We are members of the Infrastructure Sustainability Council (IS Council), the peak body for infrastructure sustainability.
+The IS Council administers the Infrastructure Sustainability (IS) rating scheme through which Inland Rail has registered for a program rating.

 The rating scheme evaluates the design, construction and operation of all our assets.
 Achieving an IS certification for each constructed project provides third party assurance that our sustainability claims are genuine and that we are delivering sustainable rail infrastructure.

-View our registered projects on the ISCA website:
+View our registered projects on the IS Council website:

 Our Environment and Sustainability Policy sets out the practical measures we are taking to drive sustainable outcomes for the design and construction of Inland Rail.